 Anyway, many of these vital mutualisms in nature are breaking down or changing as the climate changes (think ‘coral bleaching’, where corals lose their resident plants).
 So, it’s a priority for scientists to understand some of the key factors which affect these relationships.
 It’s within this field that Ben’s work is framed.

-He’s always delighted to answer questions about his work or anything science-related; get in touch with him at Cornwall’s Science Sessions and he can even feature your questions on the radio should you fancy some airtime!
+He’s always delighted to answer questions about his work, anything science-related or anything that he chats about on his show; get in touch with him at Ben’s Breakfast Show and he can even feature your questions on the radio should you fancy some airtime!

 Programmes featuring Ben Makin